-5.9 million children under age five died in 2015, 16 000 every day.
+5.6 million children under age five died in 2016, 15 000 every day.

-Globally, under-five mortality rate has decreased by 53%, from an estimated rate of 91 deaths per 1000 live births in 1990 to 43 deaths per 1000 live births in 2015.
-The average annual rate of reduction in under-five mortality has accelerated – from 1.8% a year over the period 1990–2000 to 3.9% for 2000–2015 – but remains insufficient to reach MDG 4.
-About 19 000 fewer children died every day in 2015 than in 1990, the baseline year for measuring progress.
+Globally, under-five mortality rate has decreased by 56%, from an estimated rate of 93 deaths per 1000 live births in 1990 to 41 deaths per 1000 live births in 2016.
+About 20 000 fewer children died every day in 2016 than in 1990.

 With the end of the MDG era, the international community agreedon a new framework – the Sustainable Development Goals (SDGs) where the target is to end preventable deaths of newborns and children under 5 years of age.
 The goal is for all countries aiming reduce under-five mortality to at least as low as 25 per 1000 live births.
 Currently, 79 countries have an under-five mortality rate above 25.